-By resolution of the Board adopted on May 24, 2016, the precise number of directors has been fixed at eight directors.
+By resolution of the Board adopted on May 24, 2017, the precise number of directors has been fixed at seven directors.
 All nominees have served continuously as directors of the Corporation since their appointment or first election in such capacity.
-Therefore, a total of eight nominees are being proposed as directors for election by the shareholders at the Meeting.
-The following table sets out the names of said nominees for election, their present principal occupation, the year in which they became directors of the Corporation and the number of Common Shares of the Corporation owned, directly or indirectly, or controlled or directed by the nominees.
+Therefore, a total of seven nominees are being proposed as directors for election by the shareholders at the Meeting.
+The following table sets out the names of said nominees for election, their present principal occupation, the years in which they became directors of the Corporation and the number of Common Shares of the Corporation owned, directly or indirectly, or controlled or directed by the nominees.

 The persons designated on the enclosed form of proxy intend to vote for the election of the nominees whose names are set forth below.
-Each of the nominees has provided the information as to the shares of the Corporation he or she beneficially owns or over which he or she exercises control or direction, as at June 17, 2016.
+Each of the nominees has provided the information as to the shares of the Corporation he or she beneficially owns or over which he or she exercises control or direction, as at June 5, 2017.

-Name Principal Occupation

-Nathalie Bourque (1) Québec, Canada Corporate Director.
-Since 2016, Quebec Chair of Hill+Knowlton Strategies.
-Since 2012, member of the Board and of the Human Resources and Governance committee of Alimentation Couche-Tard.

-Director since: 2015 From 2005 to 2015, Vice-President, Public Affairs and Global Communications at CAE Inc. (aircraft simulator manufacturer and pilot

-Independent training for civil and military customers as well as training for

-Common Shares : 2,500 healthcare professionals).
-Prior to 2005, partner at NATIONAL Public
+Name Principal Occupation Nathalie Bourque (1) Québec, Canada Corporate Director.
+Consultant in public relations, government relations and financial communications.
+Since 2012, member of the Board and of the Human Resources and Corporate Governance committee of Alimentation Couche-Tard.
+From 2005 to 2015, Vice- Director since: 2015 Independent Common Shares: 4,000 Deferred Share Units: 5,368 President, Public Affairs and Global Communications at CAE Inc. (aircraft simulator manufacturer and pilot training for civil and military customers as well as training for healthcare professionals).
+Prior to 2005, partner at NATIONAL Public Relations.

-Deferred Share Units : 2,203 Relations.

 Paule Doré (2) Québec, Canada Corporate Director.
-From 2006 t o 2009, Special Advisor to the Founder and Executive Chairman of the Board of CGI Group Inc. Up to February 2006, Executive Vice-President and Chief Corporate

-Director since: 2010 Independent Officer of CGI Group Inc. (provider of end-to-end IT and business process services).

-Common Shares : 17,000 (3)

-Deferred Share Units: 11,632

-Gilles Labbé Québec, Canada President and Chief Executive Officer, Héroux-Devtek Inc.

-Director since: 1985

-Non-independent

-Common Shares : 3,622,016 (4)

-Louis Morin (1) Québec, Canada Since June 2010, President of Busrel Inc., North-American supplier of promotional items.
-Up to March 31, 2009, Vice-President and Chief Financial Officer of Quebecor Inc. (Quebecor is one of Canada's largest media companies).
+From 2006 to 2009, Special Advisor to the Founder and Executive Chairman of the Board of CGI Group Inc. Up to February 2006, Executive Vice-President and Chief Corporate Officer of CGI Group Inc. (provider of end-to-end IT and business Director since: 2010 Independent Common Shares: 17,000 (3) Deferred Share Units: 13,964 process services).
+Gilles Labbé Québec, Canada President and Chief Executive Officer, Héroux-Devtek Inc. Director since: 1985 Non-independent Common Shares: 3,626,453 (4) Louis Morin (1) Québec, Canada Since June 2010, President of Busrel Inc., North-American supplier of promotional items.
+Up to March 31, 2009, Vice-President and Chief Financial Officer of Quebecor Inc. (Quebecor is one of Canada's Director since: 2008 Independent Common Shares: 20,000 largest media companies).
+Deferred Share Units: 13,964 James J. Morris (1) California, U.S.A.

-Director since: 2008

-Independent

-Common Shares : 20,000

-Deferred Share Units: 11,632

-James J. Morris (1) Washington, U.S.A.
 Corporate Director and consultant.
 Up to December 31, 2006, Vice President Engineering and Manufacturing for Boeing Commercial Airplanes.

-Director since: 2013

-Independent

-Common Shares : 20,000

-Deferred Share Units: 14,041

-Réal Raymond (2) Corporate Director and Chairman of the Board of Héroux-Devtek and

-Québec, Canada Metro Inc. Up to 2007, President and Chief Executive Officer of National Bank of Canada.

-Director since: 2010

-Independent

-Common Shares : 17,000

-Deferred Share Units: 26,737

-Name Principal Occupation

-Brian A. Robbins (2) Ontario, Canada President and Chief Executive Officer, Exco Technologies Limited (supplier of molded and extruded parts for the automotive and industrial markets).

-Director since: 2000
+Director since: 2013 Independent Common Shares : 20,000 Deferred Share Units: 21,417 Brian A. Robbins (2) Ontario, Canada President and Chief Executive Officer, Exco Technologies Limited (supplier of molded and extruded parts for the automotive and industrial markets).
+Director since: 2000 Independent Common Shares: 50,000 (5) Deferred Share Units: 27,603

-Independent

-Common Shares : 50,000 (5)

-Deferred Share Units: 24,470

-Andrew John Stevens (1) Corporate Director.
-Up to November 2011, Chief Executive Officer of

-Cheltenham, United Kingdom COBHAM plc.
-From September 2005 to December 2009, Chief Operating Officer of COBHAM plc (provider of innovative range of

-Director since: 2014 technologies and services to solve challenging problems across

-Independent commercial, defense and security markets).

-Common Shares: 12,500

-Deferred Share Units: 11,360
+Name Principal Occupation Andrew John Stevens (1) Corporate Director.
+Up to November 2011, Chief Executive Officer of Cheltenham, United Kingdom COBHAM plc.
+From September 2005 to December 2009, Chief Operating Officer of COBHAM plc (provider of innovative range of Director since: 2014 technologies and services to solve challenging problems across commercial, defense and security markets).
+Independent commortal, defende and ecounty mandely.
+Common Shares: 12,500 Deferred Share Units: 18,736